 What makes autoflowers different from photoperiod strains

 To fully explain, photoperiod strains need a specific amount of darkness to trigger the flowering process.
-This is usually around 12 hours of uninterrupted darkness, followed by 12 hours of sunlight, Think about how it works in nature - when the days start to get shorter, and nights longer.
+This is usually around 12 hours of uninterrupted darkness, followed by 12 hours of sunlight.
+Think about how it works in nature - when the days start to get shorter, and nights become longer.
 Summer is waning, and photoperiod plants get the signal to start flowering.

 Autoflowers, on the other hand, will start flowering after a predetermined period of time - usually around 3 to 4 weeks after germination.
 This means that they will continue to grow and flower no matter the light schedule - as long as there is some light available.
 But how much light do they really need to smash their yield potential?